Wirelessly connects your phone to the main software and automatically uploads images for 3D reconstruction.

 What Makes Us Different

-• Overcomes Traditional Limitations: Addresses challenges such as mechanical instability, manual errors, and inadequate neuronavigation that often impede precise targeting with neuroscience tools like electrodes or optical fibers.
+• Overcomes Traditional Limitations: Addresses challenges such as mechanical instability or manual errors that often impede precise targeting with neuroscience tools like electrodes or optical fibers.

 • Innovative Integration of Technology: Features a revolutionary device that combines computer 3D vision and a robotic Stewart platform for automatic, high-precision skull adjustments.